JetBrains/guide/site/javascript/tutorials/eleventy-tsx/happy-dom/index.md

 Testing Library's philosophy and Happy-DOM's machinery make a great combination.
 It feels like you have Playwright or Selenium in a real browser.
 But you're still in the speed and philosophy of unit tests.

+With the infrastructure in place, we'll start reworking our site and add some more components in the next step.